-90.(1) The proprietor of 2 or more precinct development lots that
+90.(1) The proprietor of 2 or more precinct development lots that previously formed part of the same community development lot may amalgamate the lots by a precinct plan of amalgamation.

 (2) The precinct plan of amalgamation must-

 - (a) be lodged with the local authority; and - (b) be accompanied by a schedule setting out the voting entitlement that is to apply to the new precinct development lot.